James Houghton (artistic director)

 James Houghton (September 4, 1958 – August 2, 2016) was an American educator, mentor, and arts administrator.
-He was primarily known for being the former Director of Drama at The Juilliard School and the former artistic director of Signature Theatre Company.
+He was primarily known for being the former Director of Drama at the Juilliard School and the former artistic director of Signature Theatre Company.

 Early life

-James Houghton was born in San Francisco, California to his mother Joan Heaney, a preschool teacher and dental assistant, and his father Sherrill Houghton, a school administrator.
-He first found his love of theatre at St. Ignatius Preparatory School, a Jesuit school in the Bay Area.
-There, he started his own theatre company with friends called Overeasy Productions at age 18.
+James Houghton was born in San Francisco to his mother Joan Heaney, a preschool teacher and dental assistant, and his father Sherrill Houghton, a school administrator.
+He first became involved in theatre at St. Ignatius Preparatory School, a Jesuit school in the San Francisco Bay Area from which he graduated in 1976.
+He started his own theatre company with friends called Overeasy Productions at age 18.

 Then, Houghton attended Meadows School of the Arts at Southern Methodist University in University Park, Texas as young actor, and directly after college auditioned for John Houseman and gained a spot in his prestigious group, The Acting Company.

 Houghton was married to actress Joyce O'Connor with whom he had two children, Henry and Lily.